 Who can apply

-The award is open to U-M scholars at every level, including trainee, in any school, department or business unit at U-M, who are dedicated to understanding the causes of childhood anxiety and depression and working to develop improved treatments.
+The award is open to U-M researchers at every level, including trainee, in any school, department or business unit at U-M. Nominees must be conducting research that is related to childhood anxiety and/or depression or clearly connected to these issues through their scientific focus.

 Application & nomination process